Portrait in Black

 Portrait in Black is a 1960 American neo-noir melodrama film directed by Michael Gordon, and starring Lana Turner and Anthony Quinn.
-Produced by Ross Hunter, the film was based on the play of the same by name by Ivan Goff and Ben Roberts, who also wrote the screenplay.
+Produced by Ross Hunter, the film was based on the play of the same name by Ivan Goff and Ben Roberts, who also wrote the screenplay.
 The film was distributed by Universal-International.
 This was the final film appearance by actress Anna May Wong.

 Plot

 San Francisco socialite Sheila Cabot (Lana Turner) becomes increasingly disturbed as she cares for her ailing, disagreeable husband (Lloyd Nolan).
 Along the way, she falls in love with Dr. David Rivera (Anthony Quinn), who is tending her husband.
 This leads to a series of unfortunate events, resulting in the death of the husband and an ensuing murder investigation that reveals a surprise culprit.